YvesHarry/Challenge-1/README.md

 # Movie-Search

-#USER STORY
+# USER STORY

 AS an indecisive person
 I WANT to quickly and easily find movies online
 SO THAT I don't have to spend hours looking for "the right" movie.

-#ACCEPTANCE TEST FOR USER STORY
+# ACCEPTANCE Criteria

 GIVEN sets of movies filters to pick from
 WHEN I select a filter